Before you go, why not get a free pest control quote...

 Mice may not have the same bad reputation that rats do, but they have many unfortunate similarities.
-Just like with various kinds of rats, the house mouse can damage your home, overpopulate quickly, and contaminate food.
-If you are having problems thanks to house mice, check out the complete Bulwark guide on these pests.
-You'll learn how to get rid of mice in house areas like garages and basements, as well as what to do if the problem has spread to other areas.
+Just like with various kinds of rats, the house mouse can damage your home, quickly overpopulate, and contaminate food.
+If you are having problems with house mice, check out the complete Bulwark guide on these pests where you’ll learn how to get rid of mice in areas of the home, such as the garage and basement, and what to do if the problem has spread to other areas.

 The house mouse is a common rodent species with a wide distribution throughout the world.
-They have grown so common and so connected to human civilization that the average person is more likely to find them as pests or as pets than in the wild.
+They have become quite common and connected to human civilization that the average person is more likely to find them as pests or as pets.
 True to their name, house mice often find and eat food meant for people or their pets.
 They particularly enjoy sweets and nuts, but will also eat grains, such as bags of rice or dry dog food.
-The common signs used to detect them are droppings, tracks, and fresh gnawing on nearby objects or walls.
+The common signs of an invasion are droppings, tracks, and fresh gnawing on nearby objects or walls.

 Like with most mice, these animals are smaller than rats, usually less than 7 inches from the nose to the end of the tail.
 Their fur is smooth and a mix of gray and light brown.
-Their ears are large and mostly hairless, and their tails have a bald and scaly texture or are slightly hairy.
-Compared to field mice, their hind feet are fairly short.
+Their ears are large and mostly hairless, and their tails are almost hairless with a scaly texture.
+Compared to field mice, their hind feet are relatively short.

-House mice are well-distributed throughout the world wherever humans build shelter.
-Because they tend to rely on human shelter, they can even survive in climates that would normally kill them, such as hot and dry deserts.
-Unlike rats, which are very cautious rodents that don't venture very far from their nests, house mice will explore and do not settle in one place.
+House mice are well-distributed throughout the world wherever humans build a shelter.
+Since they tend to rely on human shelters, they can even survive in climates that would normally kill them, such as hot deserts.
+Unlike rats, which are very cautious rodents that don’t venture far from their nest, house mice are more explorative and do not settle in one place.
 They create nests out of shredded material, especially paper.

 The house mouse has an unpleasant, musky odor that becomes more pronounced as the population grows.
-The issues with these rodents go far beyond smell, however.
+However, the issues with these rodents go far beyond smell.
 House mice are dangerous and costly household pests for two key reasons:

-The most important way to control a house mice problem is through keeping them out.
-They are skilled at slipping through narrow crevices or holes, so take a thorough look at any potential entrances into your home through the foundation, damages latticing, improperly sealed windows or vents, and other places.
+The most important way to control a house mouse problem is by keeping them out.
+They are skilled at slipping through narrow crevices or holes, so take a thorough look at any potential entrances into your home through the foundation, damaged lattices, improperly sealed windows or vents, and other places.

 Because house mice are naturally curious, traps are an effective way to curb their presence.
-Be sure to put traps anywhere you see signs of them, not just where you saw the mice themselves, and put the traps in covert places that they have passed over, such as inside a sink cabinet or in the corner of a closet.
+Be sure to put traps anywhere you see signs of mice, not just where you last saw them and set the traps in covert places that they have passed over, such as inside a sink cabinet or in the corner of a closet.

 It may be best to contact pest control experts early if you suspect or know that you are dealing with house mice.
-The team at Bulwark have the experience needed to diagnose your pests, what caused them to get inside, and how to keep them out for good.
+The team at Bulwark has the experience needed to diagnose your pests, which caused them to get inside, and how to keep them out for good.

-Mice, rats, and other rodents have teeth that constantly grow.
-In the wild, these animals would chew on old wood or other tough materials as a way to whittle their teeth down.
-If they didn't do this, their teeth would grow too large and interfere with eating and drinking.
-Gnawing also helps with their nests, providing material and chiseling a space to build if they cannot burrow a hole in the ground.
+Mice, rats, and other rodents have teeth that grow continuously.
+In the wild, these animals would chew on old wood or other hardened materials as a way to whittle their teeth down; if they don’t do this, their teeth will grow too large and interfere with eating and drinking.
+Gnawing also helps with nest building, providing material, and chiseling out an area where they cannot burrow into the ground.

-One of the reasons why house mice breed so quickly is their brief pup stage.
-Adults reach sexual maturity after only two months, and gestation after mating takes only three weeks as well.
+One of the reasons why house mice breed so quickly is due to their brief pup stage.
+Adults reach sexual maturity after only two months, and gestation after mating takes only three weeks.
 Each female gives birth to a litter of four to seven pups.
 House mice also live fairly long for rodents, around two to three years.
-In that time, a single female house mouse can give birth to eight litters.
+At that time, a single female house mouse can give birth to eight litters.

-Although the house mouse isn't known for being especially quick, it has excellent agility.
+Although the house mouse isn’t known for being exceptionally quick, it has excellent agility.
 They can climb rough surfaces such as concrete walls with ease, even when completely vertical.
-They also have excellent balance and are able to run along a thin rope or wire cable without falling.
-They can leap up to 13 inches in the air and can slip through cracks as thin a half an inch.
-Combine that with their extremely good hearing, and they are quick to detect threats and escape.
+They also have excellent balance and can run along a thin rope or wire cable without falling.
+They can leap up to 13 inches in the air and can slip through cracks as thin as half an inch; combine that with their perfect hearing, they can quickly detect threats and escape.